stakater/mto-docs/content/kubernetes-resources/tenant/how-to-guides/service-accounts.md

 ### Notes

-- The operator watches these fields on resources that create pods (Pods, Deployments, StatefulSets, ReplicaSets, Jobs, CronJobs, DaemonSets).
+- The operator watches these fields on resources that create pods (Pods, Deployments, StatefulSets, ReplicaSets, Jobs, CronJobs, Daemonsets).
 - If a pod does not specify a service account (or specifies an empty string), it is treated as the `default` service account.
 To block pods that rely on the default service account, add `default` to the `denied` list.

 This mechanism prevents tenants from running workloads under service accounts you consider untrusted or that have excessive privileges.